apollographql/apollo-kotlin/benchmark/README.md

 opened with IntelliJ, this one requires Android Studio.

 It's not a composite build to workaround interop issues between AGP and multiplatform builds.
-Use `publishAllPublicationsToPluginTestRepository` from `apollo-kotlin` to use the artifacts from the current version.
+Use `publishTestToPluginTest` from `apollo-kotlin` to use the artifacts from the current version.

 ## Running the tests